Testimonials from Educators

 We are working with schools interested in offering the program to their students for the fall 2018 or spring 2019 semesters.
 We are happy to meet with school representatives at their convenience.
 Please contact us if you would like to bring Dancing Classrooms to your students or if you can connect us with a school that may be interested in bringing this proven and effective program to their fifth or eighth graders!

-For the Spring 2018 Semester we had a mix of new and returning schools.
+For the Fall 2018 Semester we have a mix of new and returning schools.
 Thank you for your confidence in our program!

 - Cologne Academy